Health Insurance

 How much does health insurance cost per month for a self-employed freelancer?

-The average unsubsidized ACA Marketplace premium for a 40-year-old individual is about $477 per month in 2024, but most freelancers pay far less after Premium Tax Credits.
+The average unsubsidized ACA Marketplace premium for a 40-year-old individual runs about $477 per month in 2024, but most freelancers pay far less after Premium Tax Credits.
 The Centers for Medicare and Medicaid Services reported the average net premium paid by subsidized enrollees was just $111 per month in 2024.
 Your actual cost depends on your age, state, income, and chosen plan tier.

 What happens to my health insurance if I go freelance mid-year?

 Losing job-based insurance triggers a 60-day Special Enrollment Period, allowing you to enroll in a Marketplace plan outside of Open Enrollment.
-Your coverage can begin as soon as the first day of the month after you enroll.
+Coverage can begin as soon as the first day of the month after you enroll.
 Visit HealthCare.gov’s Special Enrollment guide to confirm your eligibility and start your application within that 60-day window.

 Can I get health insurance as a freelancer with a pre-existing condition?

-Yes — ACA Marketplace plans are legally required to cover pre-existing conditions without charging higher premiums or denying coverage.
+ACA Marketplace plans are legally required to cover pre-existing conditions without charging higher premiums or denying coverage.
 Insurers cannot discriminate based on health history for any ACA-compliant plan.
 This protection does not apply to short-term health plans or Health Care Sharing Ministries, which can and often do exclude pre-existing conditions.

 Is health insurance for freelancers tax deductible?

-Yes — self-employed freelancers can deduct 100% of health insurance premiums as an above-the-line deduction on their federal tax return using Schedule 1 of Form 1040.
+Self-employed freelancers can deduct 100% of health insurance premiums as an above-the-line deduction on their federal tax return using Schedule 1 of Form 1040.
 The deduction applies to medical, dental, and qualifying long-term care premiums for you, your spouse, and dependents.
 It cannot exceed your net self-employment income for the year, per IRS Publication 535.

 Should I get health insurance through the Marketplace or use a broker?